Paddock Rules – Formula SAE Electric

 • The detachable handle or key of the tractive system master switch must be taken-off completely and kept by an Electrical Safety Officer (ESO).

-WORKING ON THE VEHICLE: Activities on the energized tractive system or accumulator must take place in the Hot Word area.
-An Electrical Safety Officer (ESO) and at least one more team member, who can intervene in case of emergency, must attend every activity on the tractive system.
+WORKING ON THE VEHICLE: Activities on the energized tractive system or Tractive Battery Pack must take place in the Hot Work area located in G2.
+An Electrical Safety Officer (ESO) and at least one more team member, who can intervene in case of emergency, must attend every activity where the tractive system is on.
 Only members of your team and Scrutineers are allowed to stay behind the barrier tape/markings.
-After any activity on the tractive system during which seals were broken an E-Scrutineering is mandatory!
-Work on the energized tractive system or accumulator must satisfy the following guidelines:
+After any activity on the tractive system during which seals were broken an E-Scrutineering Inspection is mandatory!

-• Car/accumulator must be separated with barriers
+• Car/Tractive Battery Pack must be separated with barriers

 • All team members working on the system must wear appropriate PPE